kosshi-net/webshovel/README.md

 - It runs suprisingly well
 - World and meshing is managed by a webworker leading to zero stutter on chunk updates
 - Very basic multiplayer, terrain is synchronized and other players are visible as wireframe rectangles
-- Solid Swept AABB based playerphysics.
+- Very smooth Swept AABB based playerphysics.
 There's is some bugs related to float rounding errors tho.
 - Quake-style strafe-jumping mechanics that dont work quite right, but are fun enough
 - Server can save the terrain to a disk and read it back.
 - A lot of obscure interesting features that nobody needs (like my fancy input configs inspired by the Source engine)